Campania - Culture

 The architecture at the beginning of the 20th century is characterized by Liberty buildings, such as Galleria Umberto I. Liberty style spread throughout Naples and some of the residential suburbs such as Torre del Greco and San Giorgio, which are characterized by a series of splendid edifices.

 Besides a vast artistic and cultural heritage, Campania is also the land of some illustrious scientists who contributed to the general knowledge and understanding of astronomy, mathematics, and medicine.

-In medicine, one of the most important scientists in Campania is Domenico Cotugno, one of the main founders of modern medicine.
+In medicine, one of the most important scientists in Campania is Domenico Cotugno, whose work greatly influenced modern medicine.
 Cotugno was actually born in Ruvo di Puglia in the province of Bari, yet he moved to Naples at only 16, and the city soon became his adoptive home.
 During his time in Naples, Cotugno served as a professor of surgery in one of the city's historic hospital complexes and was even appointed as the royal physician to the King of Naples.
 His research led to breakthroughs in the theories of resonance and hearing and Cotugno also discovered cerebrospinal fluid.

 Philosophy and Literature In Campania